niyoseris/LazyScholar/README.md

 - May trigger CAPTCHAs on academic search engines
 - PDF extraction quality depends on the PDF structure
 - Limited to 10 PDFs per topic to avoid excessive processing
+- Without a valid API key, only default templates will be used

 ## License